PolymathNetwork/polymath-developer-portal/website/README.md

-# developer-portal
+# The Polymath Developer Portal

-Everything you need to get started developing with Polymath.
-The Polymath developer portal is powered by Markdown and is built using React.
+## Everything you need to get started developing with Polymath.

 In order to contribute to the developer portal and see the results please follow the instructions below: